TACACS+ vs. Radius: What’s the Difference?

 4. The RADIUS client sends the encrypted credentials to the RADIUS server.

-5. The RADIUS server throws a response in the form of Accept, Reject, or Challenge.
+5. The RADIUS server presents a response in the form of Accept, Reject, or Challenge.

 6. The RADIUS client provides access to services and user resources based on Accept or Reject parameters.